aendie/SFalmanac-Py3/README.md

 Lunar Distance charts have been added as a new option to complement the Lunar Distance tables.

-SFalmanac in DockerHub has been updated to match this May 2022 issue: https://hub.docker.com/r/aendie/sfalmanac
+SFalmanac in DockerHub has been updated to match this May 2022 release: https://hub.docker.com/r/aendie/sfalmanac

 The PDF filenames have been revised (again), where 'A4' (or 'Letter') is the selected papersize: